A small piece of Lepidodendron trunk, a giant club moss of the Carboniferous period. BGS ©UKRI. All rights reserved.

 Fossil birds’ nests?

 About 150 million years ago, during the late Jurassic, large cycads grew in Dorset.
 These were buried beneath sediment and eventually fossilised, but some of the tree stumps are now exposed again.
-Weathering has hollowed out the central part of the trunk to form bowl-shapes up to one metre in diameter.
+Weathering has hollowed out the central part of the trunk to form bowl shapes up to 1 m in diameter.
 These cycads were thought of as fossil crows’ nests for many years.

 Fossil tree stumps